 Money and currency

 The currency of Cambodia is the Cambodian riel (KHR), also called the Khmer riel.
 Aside from that, the American dollar is also a frequently used payment method.
-Currently, £ roughly equals 4,464 Cambodian riel.
+Currently, one pound roughly equals 4,464 Cambodian riel.
 Take note that many supermarkets, hotels and stores do not accept bills that are (lightly) damaged.
 With most ATMs in Cambodia, British debit cards can be used to withdraw money.
 Most of the time, you have the option to withdraw Cambodian riel as well as American dollars.
 It is also advised to bring a credit card along, in case the debit card is not accepted.
 Credit card companies do have high transactions costs for withdrawing money abroad.
 Also keep in mind that many banks have blocked usage of debit cards outside of the eurozone as a safety precautions.
 Check beforehand with your bank if you debit card can be used in Cambodia.

 Apply for a Cambodia visa now